IndicoDataSolutions/indico-client-java/README.md

 ## Authentication

 The Indico Platform and Client Libraries use JSON Web Tokens (JWT) for user authentication.
-You can download a token from your [user dashboard](https://app.indico.io/auth/account) by clicking the large, blue “Download new API Token” button.
+You can download a token from the account page in the [indico app](https://app.indico.io/auth/account) by clicking the large, blue “Download new API Token” button.
 Most browsers will download the API token as indico_api_token.txt and place it in your Downloads directory.
-You should move the token file from Downloads to either your home directory another convenient location in your development environment.
+You should move the token file from Downloads to either your home directory or another convenient location in your development environment.

 ## Configuration

 ### IndicoConfig Class
-The IndicoConfig class gives you the maximum control over Java Client Library configuration.
+The IndicoConfig class gives you the maximum control over the Java Client Library's configuration.
 Here’s how you might instantiate an IndicoConfig object and set the host and path to your API Token:
 ```
 IndicoConfig config = new IndicoConfig.Builder()